tliron/reposure/README.md

 ### Why is it called "Reposure"?

-"Reposure" is the state of being calm or relaxed, which is the ideal way to deal with the complexities of cloud-native registries.
+"Reposure" is the state of being calm or relaxed, which is the ideal attitude for dealing with the complexities of cloud-native registries.

 Also, it's kinda short for "repository surrogate".